PrashamTrivedi/MongoObsidianNotes/PSTT/Production Ready Development.md

 - Secondaries also record their own Oplog like primaries
 - Secondaries request time after T
 - Primaries know latest seen T for each secondary
+- If a write concern is majority (or more than 1), primary syncs anything after T till a new write with majority write concern.
 - Oplog is Capped and read only ([[Replication#^oplogCapped|Read more]])
 - Oplog commands are idempotent, instead of running command as it is, oplog are storing command as state of data.
 	- e.g. Instead of storing `{$inc:{a:2}}` Oplog Stores `{$set:{a:4}}` provided in previous statement a is 1.